Who’s Driving Software M&A? 10 Private Equity Firms to Know

 Thoma Bravo

-With a software-only focus and a track record that spans more than four decades, Thoma Bravo has built a reputation as one of the most experienced technology investors in private equity.
-The firm was founded in 1980 and is headquartered in Chicago, with additional offices in Miami, New York, and San Francisco.
+Another company we’ve featured before, Thoma Bravo, continues to stand out as one of the most experienced and active investors in software M&A. With a software-only focus and a track record spanning more than four decades, the firm has built a reputation for acquiring and scaling mission-critical technology platforms.
+Founded in 1980, Thoma Bravo is headquartered in Chicago, with additional offices in Miami, New York, and San Francisco.

 SEG’s Experience with Thoma Bravo